-As a further probe of the periodic nature of the spatial structure, we compute the structure factor, of the distribution of the order parameter for long times where the system seems to have reached a quasi equilibrium state.
+As a further probe of the periodic nature of the spatial inhomogeneities, we compute the structure factor, of the distribution of the order parameter for long times where the system seems to have reached a quasi equilibrium state.
 We termed quasi-equilibrium state for two reasons, there is still some residual time dependence and also the resulting state is very different from that corresponding to the solution of the static BdG equations.
 As is shown in Figure 7, the spatial patterns resulting from the out of equilibrium dynamics have a square crystal-like structure.
-We have checked that the structure of this spatial pattern in the depends on the underlying lattice structure.
-In the Appendix B, we obtain a Hexagonal pattern in the
+We have checked that the structure of this spatial pattern depends on the underlying lattice structure.
+In the Appendix B, we obtain a Hexagonal pattern in the structure factor for a triangular lattice system.
+Moreover, according to the Bragg pattern depicted in the right column of Figure 7, the distance from the center to the peaks is around 0.25 in momentum space which in real space corresponds to a typical length of the strips, or the fake vortex lattice, of about $\ell_p \sim \pi/0.25 = 12.56$ .
+This is consistent with the previous findings for the order parameter spatial correlation function in Figure 9.
+The addition of a weak disorder potential does not modify substantially these results.